Quick Guide to Magaluf

 - Water Sports

 - Get out on the ocean with plenty of water sports to choose from.
-Get chucked off a banana boat, go up in the air with parasailing and much more too!
+Get chucked off a banana boat, go up in the air with parasailing and much more besides!

 - Magaluf is a mecca of all-night clubs, letting you party until the sun comes up.
 BCM is the most popular attraction here - with a 5,000 strong capacity, some of the world's most high-profile DJs and a few foam parties here and there, it's not hard to see why.
-There is also a main strip full of places to dance the night away.
+There is also a main strip packed with places to dance the night away.

 - Pirates Adventure Show